Program Advisors: Susann Cuperus (Chair)

 Additional Program Information

-The Accounting program's curriculum is designed so that a student will earn both an Accounting Major and a Business Administration minor with emphasis on preparation for certification as a Certified Public Accountant (CPA) or a Certified Fraud Examiner (CFE).
+The Accounting program's curriculum is designed so that a student will earn both an Accounting Major and a Business Administration minor with emphasis on preparation for certification as a Certified Public Accountant (CPA).
 A typical bachelor's degree requires 128 semester hours.
 Accounting students who wish to sit for the CPA examination must have a total of 150 semester hours of college credit to be eligible to write the exam, so most accounting students have to plan for a fifth year of study.
 The accounting curriculum at the University of Mary has been designed to graduate with a bachelor's degree in accounting in three and a half years and then begin the MBA-accountancy program.
 At the end of five years, the student may have completed a master's degree and successfully completed all or part of the CPA exam.
 The student's accounting advisor will work with the student to determine the best courses (graduate and/or undergraduate) to meet the needs of the individual in obtaining the additional credit needed to sit for the exam and reach their individual career goals.

 Courses required for Accounting Major:

 All of the following courses require a final grade of C or higher to count towards the major.
 In addition, courses marked with an * must be completed prior to application to the major.

 - *ACC 101,*102, 204, 301, 302, 303, 322, 363,403, 404, 414, 422, 423, 432, 425 or 440